jmgarridopaz/jmgarridopaz.github.io/content/interview-ac.md

 =====

+__(Juan Garrido):__

-Well, at the beginning of 2016, I was developing a web application, a personal project, for my nephew Emilio García [@CampamentoWeb](https://twitter.com/CampamentoWeb), SEO consultant.
+Well, at the beginning of 2016, I was developing a web application, a personal project for my nephew Emilio García [@CampamentoWeb](https://twitter.com/CampamentoWeb), SEO consultant.
 I used the classical 3 layered architecture and MVC pattern.
 One day, looking at my laptop screen, I realized that the source code was full of framework annotations, a real mess, that didn't allow me to understand what the code was for, regarding to business.
 I began to search on the Internet and I discovered architectures that promote business domain decoupling.
 The most I liked was Hexagonal Architecture.
 Why?
 Probably because of the ports mechanism, which helps to define better the interactions with the outside world.

 Am I passionate and energetic explaining Hexagonal Architecture?
 Well I don't know, but my motivation for writing an article explaining it, was to share my knowledgement and to clarify concepts, since I saw many misconceptions over the Internet.
 So I did a lot of research on your material (the pattern, your website, the "Alistair in the Hexagone" talk) in order to write a thorough article.